ZeusLN/zeus-docs/docs/for-users/getting-started/lightning-node-connect.md

 > Connect to LNbits account

-LNbits is using LNDhub interface for accounts.
+LNbits is using LNDhub interface and is an accounting system on top of your LN node.
+That means, it will use lndhub accounts instead of wallets to manage users balances and payments.
+But will use your node liquidity, in their limits.

 Keep in mind that lndhub interfaces will not provide any on-chain bitcoin address, only Lightning use.